-Texas blue topaz was designated the official state gemstone in 1969 and in 1977 the Lone Star cut was also recognized as the official state gemstone cut.
+Texas blue topaz was designated the official state gem in 1969, and in 1977 the Lone Star cut was adopted by Texas as the official state gemstone cut.
+All State Gems

 The largest gem topaz deposits are in Brazil and Russia.
 Other locations include Mexico and the USA (Texas, Colorado, Utah).